This page has been updated as of late Tuesday, 8/25/2020.

 A: Yes.
 Beginning on May 1, individuals are required to wear a face-covering or a mask when in a public place where they can’t maintain a six-foot social distance.
 Face-coverings are required in public indoor spaces, such as stores.
 This new requirement applies to all individuals over the age of two who are able to medically tolerate a face-covering or a mask.

 Essential businesses and manufacturers are required to provide face-coverings to all employees who are not able to maintain six-feet of social distancing, as well as follow new requirements that maximize social distancing and prioritize the well-being of employees and customers.
 This includes occupancy limits for essential businesses and precautions such as staggering shifts and operating only essential lines for manufacturers.

 Q: How do I make a face mask?

-A: Cloth face coverings can be fashioned from household items or made at home from common materials at low cost and can be used as an additional, voluntary public health measure.
-The cloth face coverings recommended are not surgical masks or N-95 respirators.
-Those are critical supplies that must continue to be reserved for healthcare workers and other medical first responders, as recommended by current CDC guidance.
+A: Cloth face coverings can be fashioned from household items or made at home from common materials at low cost.
 How to Make a Face Mask Video Here

 Q: What are the newly documented symptoms of COVID-19 according to the CDC?